Radically Local

 Work in progress from Kirsten Scott, experimenting with reconstructing Sanquhar and other knit patterns in natural fleece shades of certified organic Shetland wool from Tamarisk Farm (https://tamariskfarm.co.uk/our-wool/), purchased at DeFashion Dorset (https://www.hawkersfarm.org/defashion-dorset).

 There is nothing quite like knitting, weaving or plaiting to allow the mind to run free, to think laterally and make seemingly random connections, to find possibilities.
 The wool for these samples is all local, organic and in the natural colours of the fleece.
 Wensleydale is a revelation: very soft, quite fine, and silky.
 I was led to using it after listening to Julia Desch describe it as more luxurious than merino.
-The Shetland yarn is lovely to knit with too.
+The Shetland yarn from Tamarisk Farm is lovely to knit with too.

 Natural fleece shades of Shetland wool